A Wee Guide to Intangible Cultural Heritage

 What is TRACS’ role?

-TRACS engages with ICH throughout its work with traditional arts, whether it be the Scottish International Storytelling Festival or the People’s Parish project, which helps local communities to tell the story of where they live.
-In 2023, TRACS has applied to UNESCO to become an accredited advisory organisation on ICH, with its vast expertise and networks in traditional arts, working with practitioners and communities.
+TRACS engages with ICH throughout its work with traditional arts, including the programmes of its three forums for traditional dance, music and storytelling, the Scottish International Storytelling Festival, and the People’s Parish project, which helps local communities to tell the story of where they live.
+In 2024, TRACS was recognised by UNESCO as an accredited advisory organisation on ICH, with its vast expertise and networks in traditional arts, working with practitioners and communities.

 TRACS’ work at policy level on Intangible Cultural Heritage ensures that traditional arts and crafts are kept on the agenda when it comes to government strategy and funding.